Juniper/contrail-installer/opencontrail_devstack_user_guide.md

     v.
 Run stack.sh

-**Launching COMPUTE ONLY role on other nodes/VM**
+**Launching COMPUTE ONLY role on other nodes/VMs**

-Follow the steps below to launch COMPUTE role on other physical nodes or VMs:
+Follow the steps below to launch COMPUTE only role on other physical nodes or VMs:

 1. Download contrail-installer on opencontrail installer node from github.